Allien01/lp2/README.md

 ## Repo Description
-An Java repository built for my lp2 Classes
+A Java repository built for my lp2 Classes

 ## To Do List